CAN RIDING MOUNTAIN BIKES MAKE YOU SMARTER?

 One group of rats got aerobic exercise every day by running inside wire exercise wheels in their cages.
 The rats would do this for an hour or more each day, and they would do this voluntarily.
 Such exercise is thought to be similar to the kind of workout that people get when jogging, running or cycling for an hour or more at a time.

 A second group of rats performed exercises that resembled interval training.
-They put out a hard effort for a couple of minutes, then rested for 90 seconds, then repeated that process and did so for about an hour a day.
+They put out a hard effort for a couple of minutes, then rested for 90 seconds, then repeated that process and continued doing so for about an hour a day.

 A third group of rats performed an exercise that was designed to be the equivalent of weightlifting.
-These rats had weights taped to their tails, after which they climbed up special ladders in their cages.
-Over the course of the experiment, the weights were increased, so that the rats’ legs grew increasingly larger and stronger.
+These rats had weights taped to their tails, and then they climbed up special ladders in their cages.
+Over the course of the experiment, the weights were increased, so that the rats’ legs grew increasingly more muscular and stronger.

-A fourth group of rats stayed in cages that were designed to keep them mostly sedentary.
+A fourth group of rats were kept in cages that were designed to keep the rats mostly inactive.
 They didn’t have wheels to run inside, and they didn’t have things to climb.

-At the end of the experiment, all four groups of rats were given injections of special chemicals that let the scientists dissect their brains and then see which group of rats grew the largest number of new brain cells in the learning centers of their brains.
+At the end of the experiment, all four groups of rats were given injections of special chemicals that let the scientists study their brains and then see which group of rats grew the largest number of new brain cells in the hippocampus, the learning center of the brain.

 WHAT THE SCIENTISTS LEARNED